vignesh2396/traffic-prediction-ai/README.md

 # Traffic Congestion Prediction & Smart Agent System

 This project presents an AI-powered traffic congestion prediction system integrated with a rule-based traffic agent.
-Built using **Python, Streamlit, scikit-learn**, and **Google Gemini API**, and deployed on **IBM Cloud**, the app enables real-time congestion forecasting and dynamic traffic signal control.
+Built using **Python, Streamlit, scikit-learn**, and **Google Gemini API**.

 ---